 Prabal Gurung: Anti-Asian sentiment runs deeper than you think

-Prabal Gurung is a Nepalese American fashion designer based in New York.
+Prabal Gurung is a Nepali American fashion designer based in New York.
 All opinions expressed in this article belong to the author.
 The feature is part of CNN Style's new series Hyphenated, which explores the complex issue of identity among minorities in the United States.

 My 75-year-old Nepali mother, who lives in New York, goes for a walk every morning and every evening.
 I send her out in disguise: I bought her a blonde wig, and I tell her to wear it under a hat, glasses and mask.
 "Maybe then, they'll leave her alone," I think.
 I know it sounds crazy, but it's my survival instinct kicking in.